10 Fundamental Tips to Improve Your Landscape Photography

 The foreground leads the viewer’s eye into the composition, creating a natural path for the eye to follow.

-A photographer must choose between the sky and the foreground and which of the two will dominate the photo (think two-thirds of the rule of thirds).
+A photographer must choose between the sky and the foreground and which will dominate the photo (think two-thirds of the rule of thirds).

 alt="look at the sky for photography composition"